 This needs some thought, but in general this is related to processing of the second PASN authentication frame by the non-AP STA.
 There is no real security state to validate the message and protection against denial of service is nearly impossible.

 This is not an issue with PASN per se, but a general issue.
 For example, in the base spec (11me 0.2), SAE protocol processing in the committed state is similar.
 It needs to process the received commit message – the alleged response to its commit message – and there is no way to validate it.
 Ditto w/ 802.11 association that happens prior to security being available to protect the association messages.
+SAE can be attacked with a burst of SAE commit messages (with specific invalid status codes) in response to a SAE commit

 In the case of PASN, if the status code is not a success, there is no requirement for the AP to engage in key derivation and include a proper MIC in the message.

-I would say protection against active DoS attacks is not a security goal for PASN or many other mechanisms currently in the 802.11 standard.
+In general, protection against active DoS attacks is not a security goal for PASN or many other mechanisms currently in the 802.11 standard.
+However, the general approach to handling an error status that cannot be securely confirmed is to drop without futher effect and let the protocol timeout.

+There is a standard ‘AuthenticateFailureTimeout’ input to MLME that determines if the authentication fails.
+Perhaps we can drop the error frame without further effect and add a statement that PASN will be terminated if the authentication does not complete within the timeout.

+It is not clear there is any point sending a failure PASN Auth Frame 3 from non-AP STA if validation of Auth Frame 2 fails.
+The AP expects a MIC and cannot do much with it.